[In addition to the general application requirements, international students have other requirements they must fulfill in order to apply.

 For the PTE, please consult their website for delivery options.

-Candidates that do not qualify for a waiver or are denied a waiver can self-report Duolingo, IELTS, PTE or TOEFL test scores on the application.
+Applicants can self-report Duolingo, IELTS, PTE or TOEFL test scores on the application.
 We ask that you also upload the unofficial score report if you have it.
-Whichever way this information is presented, TOEFL, IELTS and PTE test takers need to make sure the official score report is received by our office within 30 days after you file the application for admission.
+Even if you self-report your score, applicants MUST make sure the official score report is received by our office within 30 days after you file the application for admission.

 Do not self-report or upload scores that are more than two years old.